Abstractnxgen/Coding_with_Python-Lists/.guides/content/Looping-with-range-907f.md

 The `len()` function returns the length of the list supplied as an argument.

 With the length we now know up to where we must iterate.
-Using the `range(start, stop)` function we can create a range between the value of `start` and `stop` for example:
+Using the `range(start, stop)` function we can create a range between the value of `start` and `stop`.
+For example:

 ```python
 myList = [1,3,5,7,9]